elizabethgarza/Spanish-Diacriticizer/README.md

    *com-pró* / *bought* is pronounced *com*–**pró**;
    *álbum* is pronounced **ál**–*bum*.

-For a non-homophonic undiacritcized word like *calculo*, which can appear in three different forms {*calculo/calculation*, *cálculo/calculus*, *calculó/calculated*}, Spanish speaker could also think about how the word is pronounced to determine the correct spelling.
+For a non-homophonic undiacritcized word like *calculo*, which can appear in three different forms {*calculo/calculation*, *cálculo/calculus*, *calculó/calculated*}, a Spanish speaker could also think about how the word is pronounced to determine the correct spelling.

 Because the computer will only be able to interpret written text, the pronunciation-based rules described above will not be helpful for this task.
 (Even if it could, using these rules in isolation would not be able to disambiguate frequently used homophones like {*si*, *sí*} / {*if* , *yes*}, {*cómo*, *como*} / {*how*, *like*}, {*sólo*, *solo*} / {*only*, *alone} , etc.)  And while one could write an algorithm based on grammatical rules, such a system would quickly become too complex to be feasibly executed.